djthegr8/tfjs_demo/README.md

 # Anything detection tfjs #
-The repository of the TFjS article on deploying models.
+The repository of the TFjS article on deploying models..

 Made by Dweep Joshipura, Co-author and DL Head at [LightSpeedAC](https://lightspeedac.blogspot.com)

 ## Downloading Requirements ##